greenpeace/planet4/README.md

 *README adapted from the awesome [p5.js project](https://github.com/processing/p5.js)*

 ## Contributors ✨
+There are all sorts of ways to contribute to and participate in Greenpeace's mission.
+We welcome contributions of all kinds.
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->